-Applications for study on master program Directing of Devised and Object Theatre in 2023/2024 are due until March 1st, 2023, online auditions will take place on March 27, 2023.
+Applications for study on master program Directing of Devised and Object Theatre in 2024/2025 are due until 15th of January, 2024, online auditions will take place on 27th of February 2024.

 a 2 year English language program at the Department of Alternative and Puppet Theater (KALD)

 Prague, Czech Republic.

 The Master in Directing of Devised and Object Theatre offers advanced studies in the practice of theater-making with a twofold focus: learning the process of devising a theater performance from scratch, with a strong emphasis on a visuality of expression.
 Students will learn to create theater performances with strong visual, spatial, object, media (low tech) as well as participatory, documentary, immersive and political aspects, as well as working in other related performance forms such as scenographic installations, sound performances, sound walks, interactive and public space performance as well as other types of performances with non-traditional theater settings.

 The process is based in devising techniques: creating thematic, conceptual, and/or documentary projects that are not based in pre-written plays, but are created mainly through the process of rehearsing, often as collaborative work of the whole creative team.

 Students will learn to work with a variety of authentic, found, and created material: poetry, images, fragments of plays, songs, historical events, personal stories, scientific findings, common knowledge, pop culture etc. Students will further learn a conceptual approach to research and development of materials, creating specific performance structures (in the sense of narrative, space, and relationship to audience), from specific material, and proposing new ways for the audience to perceive/experience the performance.
 The course aims to provide the students with skills to become independent authors.

 The degree is in directing, where directing is understood as an expanded practice, with the potential to work within the fields of design, writing, and performing, to prepare students for work in theater forms without strict divisions of roles within the creative team.
 Students will be guided toward becoming independent creators making their own artistic work.
 Devising includes both creating and performing.
 The conceptual and performed aspects are often intertwined.